Special Patrol Group (RUC)

-History
+Organisation

-Each SPG section had 30 members, and was assigned a number and a colour - No.2 Section, based at Tennent Street, off the Shankill Road, Belfast, for example, was designated 'White section'.
-These were the first RUC policemen trained in the use of riot equipment and tactics which it had developed since starting Operation Banner in Northern Ireland in 1969.
+Each SPG section had 31 members, and was assigned a number and a colour - No.2 Section, based at Tennent Street, off the Shankill Road, Belfast, for example, was designated 'White section'.
+The Special Patrol Group were the first officers trained in special weapons and tactics, and in the use of personal protective equipment for use in public order which was being developed since the start of civil unrest in Northern Ireland in 1969.
 They were given upgraded weaponry and dispersed in units across the region.
 The uniformed sections carried out 24 hour anti-terrorist patrols in fibreglass-reinforced 'Makrolon' Land-Rovers, prior to the introduction of armour-plated Land-Rovers.
 The 'Makrolons' patrolled with open back doors, so that SPG officers could debus rapidly.

 In addition to Walther PP pistols (later replaced with .357 Magnum Ruger Speed-Six revolvers, which were reckoned to have more 'stopping power' than the standard Walther) and batons, each constable carried either a Sterling submachine gun, a Ruger Mini-14 carbine, or a 7.62 mm L1A1 SLR rifle.
 A few officers were issued with Lee-Enfield sniper-rifles with telescopic sights, converted to use 7.62 mm ammunition.
 The six-man teams were trained in special weapons and tactics (SWAT) techniques.

 History

 The RUC SPG was based on the Metropolitan Police model with the main roles of preventing outbreaks of public order and an anti-terrorist role.
-The SPG in London were disbanded in 1981 and the same fate befell the RUC Special Patrol Group.
+The SPG in London was disbanded in January 1987 and the same fate befell the RUC Special Patrol Group.
 They were replaced by Divisional Mobile Support Units operating under local divisional control.

 Bronze section

 Within the SPG another unit was formed and given the name "Bronze section".
 Apparently modelled on the Mobile Reaction Force created by Brigadier (later general) Frank Kitson.
-Whilst, like its army counterpart, not enjoying any notable successes, the formation of Bronze section led directly to the creation of the police "E" units within Special Branch the best known of which is the E4A department which dealt with humint and E4B which specialised in intelligence led operations etc. Following the return of primacy to the police the Special Support Unit (SSU) which was trained by the SAS was formed to perform an anti terrorist role.
+While the formation of Bronze section led directly to the creation of "E" Department within Special Branch the best known of which is the E4A department which dealt with humint and E4B which specialised in intelligence led operations etc. Following the return of primacy to the police the Special Support Unit (SSU) which was trained by the SAS was formed to perform an anti terrorist role like its army counterpart before it, it did not enjoy any notable success at first however, their activity and infiltration of the provisional IRA undermined their operations to such an extent that it would eventually lead to a ceasefire.